-I find behaviors, much like dirt, build up over time.
-One reaction leads to another, and before long ingrained patterns of unfortunate behaviors become the norm.
-Put another way, many of our behaviors become habits which are hard to break.
+I find poor behaviors, much like dirt, tend to build up over time.
+One reaction leads to another, and before long, ingrained patterns of unfortunate behaviors become the norm.
+Put another way, behaviors that are repeated become habits – and once this happens, they can take time to break.

 Speaking of habits, I tried to break some ingrained eating patterns this week.
-For the most part I eat well, but a few times a year I re-evaluate my choices and start over with a clean slate.
 Have you ever tried a juice cleanse?
-For three days this week I only consumed liquids – veggies, fruits and nutrients all blended into healthy shakes.
-My wife believes it is a bit unnatural to drink all your meals.
-She, like many, opt to chew their food.
+For three days I consumed only liquids – veggies, fruits and nutrients all blended into healthy shakes.
+My wife believes it is unnatural to drink meals.
+She, like most, prefer to chew their food.
 However, for me, this ritual helps purge my system and press the reset button.
-Isn’t it a shame we don’t have a behavioral cleanse we could take to detox as easily?
+Isn’t it a shame there isn’t a behavioral cleanse we could take to detox as easily?